IggyMeagher/major-project/README.md

 ## Description
 HFM Learning is an educational platform designed to provide interactive quizzes and learning modules for users.
 The application includes user authentication, personalized score tracking, and a managerial interface for overseeing user performance.

 ## Installation Instructions
 1. **Install Python**:
     - **Windows and Mac**:
       1. Download the Python installer from the [official website](https://www.python.org/downloads/).
       2. Run the installer and ensure you check the box that says "Add Python to PATH".
       3. Follow the installation prompts.

+## Terminal install:

-2. Clone the repository to your local machine:
+2. Clone the repository to your local machine within your termail:
     ```bash
     git clone https://github.com/yourusername/hfm-learning.git
     ```